 - Municipal integration, and the recognition that climate change resilience forms part of the day to day activities of the different municipal departments, and;

-- Engagement with Municipal IDP and SDF processes to ensure the incorporation of climate change into municipal planning.
+- Engagement with Municipal Integrated Development Planning and Spatial Development Framework processes to ensure the incorporation of climate change into municipal planning.

 For more information or queries, please contact:

 Dr Nina Viljoen

 Disaster Risk Reduction and Climate Change Adaptation Practitioner